Skip to main content

 • Information from data cleansing and information services companies (such as, Experian) to help us ensure that the personal information which we hold about you is kept accurate and up-to-date including your contact details, current address and information which is necessary to contact you about fundraising activities.

-• Information about you made available by you to us on our fundraising platforms and also information about you made available to us by other fundraising/donation platforms such as Just Giving.
+• Information you provide on our fundraising platforms and made available to us by other fundraising/donation platforms such as Just Giving.

 How do we use your information?